enterpolation/cloud_init_task/README.md

 ## Access the VM

 - SSH: `ssh -p 2222 <username>@localhost`.
 Initial user defaults to `user` unless you override it.
-- HTTP: open `http://localhost:8080` in your browser to see the landing page.
+- HTTP: open `http://localhost:8080` in your browser to see the landing page or use command `curl http://localhost:8080`.